ibm-cloud-docs/EventStreams/monitoring.md

 | `Segment By` | `Client software name, Client software version` |
 {: caption="Table 5: Connected clients software name and version metric metadata" caption-side="top"}

-This is for information to help you monitor the software name and version data of the active clients connected to the Event Streams Instance
+This is for information to help you monitor the software name and version data of the active clients connected to the Event Streams instance

 ### Inactive consumer groups
 {: #ibm_eventstreams_instance_inactive_consumergroups}